fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 The plugin can be used to draw inside [turtlesim](http://wiki.ros.org/turtlesim) with turtlebot.
 Although the following description might help you to write your own rqt plugin, also have a look at the official [rqt tutorials](http://wiki.ros.org/rqt/Tutorials).
 There are tutorials explaining how to write plugins using python or C++.
 The `rqt_turtle` plugin is written in C++.
-The [source code](https://github.com/fjp/rqt-turtle) is hosted on GitHub.
+Note that the following documentation doesn't list the full source code.
+For this The [source code](https://github.com/fjp/rqt-turtle) is hosted on GitHub.

 The code tries to follow the [ROS CppStyleGuide](http://wiki.ros.org/CppStyleGuide) and the code API documentation can be created with [doxygen](http://wiki.ros.org/Doxygen).
 The code was written with the [vscode ROS plugin](https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros) that allows to debug rqt plugins using attach to process method.